 Food By Temperature: Chinese Medicine Diet Recommendations

-Traditional Chinese Medicine (TCM) embraces a holistic approach to health that extends beyond mere physical well-being, recognizing the intricate balance between the body, mind, and spirit.
+Traditional Chinese Medicine (TCM) embraces a holistic approach to health that extends beyond mere physical well-being.
+It recognizes the intricate balance between the body, mind, and spirit.

 This system categorizes foods based on their energetic qualities, such as warming or cooling, and their interactions with the body's meridian systems.
 Understanding the energetic nature of foods in TCM provides a unique perspective on how diet can contribute to harmony and equilibrium within the body, promoting health and preventing illness.
 Read on to learn more.